draftbit/rescript-storybook/README.md

 };
 ```

-Note that in the above example, we're assuming the convention of each module containing a function as the `default` export. bs-storybook is accountable for that while writting your stories:
+Note that in the above example, we're assuming the convention of each module containing a function as the `default` export. rescript-storybook is accountable for that while writting your stories:

 ## Writing a story